 Denver, CO 80203.

 Requests by email should be submitted via the following link:

 CBA Ethics Letter Inquiry

-If you do not receive a acknowledgement within 10 days that your letter has been received, please contact Melissa Nicoletti at email@example.com, (303) 860-1115.
+If you do not receive an acknowledgement within 10 days that your letter has been received, please email firstname.lastname@example.org, (303) 860-1115.

 Other places attorneys can call for information include: